 Preparing the Exterior to Paint

 Preparing surfaces correctly is essential for the paint to adhere to walls and trim and achieve the best finish possible.
 It also affects how the job looks after completion and how long the paint will last.
-There are many ways to prepare surfaces, including hand sanding, machine sanding, pressure washing and scraping away loose paint.
+There are many ways to prepare surfaces.
+These include hand sanding, machine sanding, pressure washing and scraping.
 If you wash surfaces, let them dry completely before applying sealer, primer or paint.
 If mould or mildew is present, wash surfaces with an antifungal preparation or detergent.
-It is also crucial to wear eye protection when you prepare surfaces to prevent dust, paint chips, dirty water and chemicals from harming your eyes.
+It is also crucial to wear eye protection when you prepare surfaces to prevent harm to you eyes.

-The material of the siding on a home also affects how the paint looks after it has dried, with aluminium and vinyl siding often look chalky from moisture and sunlight.
+The material of the siding on a home also affects how the paint looks after it has dried.
 Therefore, it is important to use a high quality paint suitable for these surfaces.
 Furthermore, to keep vinyl from buckling from UV rays and the heat of sunlight, experts recommend using lighter shades of paint because they do not absorb as much heat.

 Safety is always the primary concern and painting can often present high risk situations due to heights.
 To avoid the risk of falling, never overextend your reach on a ladder.
 In addition, if you apply paint from an angle, you may end up with uneven lap marks, which will affect the look and durability of the paint.
 Many painters recommend starting from the top and working down.

 Good quality materials are crucial to achieve the best result, cheap isn’t always the answer!
-Use high quality materials to apply paint as more often than not, cheap brushes shed bristles that become embedded in the paint and are extremely obvious on any surface.
-Furthermore, cheap rollers shed their nap, which will also affect the way the paint looks.
-You can see the difference with high quality brushes and rollers applying paint seamlessly, resulting in a smooth and even surface.
-It is also crucial to let the paint dry between coats, with the climate, moisture and temperature – all factors that can affect drying time, however patience is the key to achieve the nicest finish!
+Use high quality materials to apply paint as more often than not, cheap brushes shed bristles and are extremely obvious on any surface.
+Furthermore, cheap paint rollers shed their nap, which will also affect the way the paint looks.
+You can see the difference with high quality brushes and a paint roller applying paint seamlessly, resulting in a smooth and even surface.
+It is also crucial to let the paint dry between coats, with the climate, moisture and temperature.
+However patience is the key to achieve the nicest finish!

 Painting the interior of your home similarly involves many of the steps outlined above for painting exteriors.
 However, the range of colours and surface treatments is almost endless, limited only by your imagination.
 Different colour shades evoke a mood and atmosphere, therefore it is important to take the time to carefully consider colours as you plan.
 Warm colours include reds, oranges yellows, and beiges whereas cool colours are usually blues, greens or purples and greys.
 If you want to evoke a cosy, warm feeling, lean towards warmer toned colours, but if you prefer a more crisp look, go for colours breathing cool tones.